Last updated on 7th August 2021.

 We have cleaning, hand washing and hygiene procedures in line with the guidance.

 We have taken all reasonable steps to maintain healthy air in the workplace.

 We have done everything practical to manage transmission risk.

 All customers need to read and accept this.

 It should be recognised that while climbing walls will take all reasonable steps to prevent the transfer of COVID-19 to its staff and customers, there will always be a risk that an infected person visits the centre and either through droplet transfer, aerosol action or other means, transfers the virus to others.
 Our customers should be made aware of this and make their own decision given their specific circumstances whether this small residual risk is one they are willing to take.
 The residual risk should be no greater than in many other public spaces and facilities.

 Please do not visit the climbing centre if you have any signs of COVID-19 or have been in contact with anyone with signs in the past 10 days.

 Masks must be worn inside Beacon Climbing Centre on arrival, when belaying, and when moving around the centre, including in the corridors, toilets, stairs and café.
 Exceptions to mask wearing are when eating and drinking in the café, and when actually climbing (if preferred).
-Under 11s are currently exempt.
-We ask all of our customers to cooperate with us regarding face coverings during this critical time.
+Under 12s are exempt.
+We ask all of our customers to cooperate with us regarding face coverings.

 In order to speed up queuing times and minimise contact we are strongly recommending that regular visitors to Beacon pre-pay with memberships or 10-entry passes.
 Additionally, limits on contactless payments have been raised to £45 making payment easy for one-off sessions and other purchases.
 Payment with cash is strongly discouraged.

 You can check our current capacity before you arrive by visiting our website and checking the current climber count at the top of each page.